igorGalchenko/address-flow/README.md

 Show address form         Point (3)
 //////////////////////////////////////////
      Point (3.1)
+          - form is visible
+     Point (3.2)
           - form is hidden
-          - `add new address` button is visible
-     Point (3.2)
-          - form is visible
-          - `add new address` button is visible
-     Point (3.3)
-          - form is visible
-          - `add new address` button is hidden

      // Actions for new address form
      switch(action) {
-          case AddNewAddress:
-               - Clear Form
-               - Show Form

           case UseAddress:
                - Validate
+               if (loggedIn) {
-               - Save in account (if logged in) // Optional
+                    - Save in account
+               }
                - Save in checkout
                - Show addr as text (1)
      }